if-x/gas-meter-extension/README.md

 ## Step 4: Share with people who needs it too

-The reason I created this is because, at the moment, Coingecko gas meter is very unreliable.
-Etherscan has very good meter but I'm not good at keeping tabs open.
+The reason I created this is because, at the moment, CoinGecko gas meter is very unreliable.
+Etherscan has a very good meter but I'm not good at keeping tabs open.

-Therefore, this plugin I spent about hour or so to code.
+Therefore, this plugin!

 If you have the same trouble, feel free to checkout and use it.
 Or extend it or change the style.